 From Angela: “Zippy, zesty, slightly sweet with a touch of zingy tartness…perfect for grilled meats, as a salsa and in potato salad.”

-Angela's Green Tomato and Jalapeno Relish
+Green Tomato and Jalapeno Relish

-5 cups fresh green tomatoes, washed, cored and diced
+- 5 cups fresh green tomatoes, washed, cored and diced

-1 large onion, diced or minced
+- 1 pc. large onion, diced or minced

-1 cup white vinegar
+- 1 cup white vinegar

-1/2 cup white sugar
+- 1/2 cup white sugar

-1 Tablespoon canning salt
+- 1 Tablespoon canning salt

-Prepare and sterilize 4 - 5 pint canning jars, lids and rings per approved canning guidelines.
+- Prepare and sterilize 4 - 5 pint canning jars, lids and rings per approved canning guidelines.

-Ladle hot relish into the hot, sterilized jars leaving 1/2 inch head space.
+- Ladle hot relish into the hot, sterilized jars leaving 1/2 inch head space.
 Wipe the rim of each jar to make sure there are no food particles and the rim is dry.

-Process the relish in water bath canner for 10 minutes.
+- Process the relish in water bath canner for 10 minutes.
 Refer to the approved USDA canning methods and timing for your elevation.

-Remove jars, place on dry towel to cool and listen for the ping of each lid (music to your ears).
+- Remove jars, place on dry towel to cool and listen for the ping of each lid (music to your ears).
 Allow the jars to cool overnight.
 Check to make sure every jar is properly sealed.

-Label each jar and date before storing.
+- Label each jar and date before storing.
 If, giving as gift leave the ring on the jar (protects the seal in transporting); provide instructions for storing the jar properly.
 To store jars remove the rings.